-Artists and arts professionals are increasingly seeking meaningful critique and skill development opportunities beyond formal education institutions to progress their artistic work.
+Artists are increasingly seeking meaningful critique, connection and development opportunities beyond formal education institutions to progress their work.

-Constellations is a new series of education and development sessions initiated in response to the shifting expectations, knowledge and skill requirements of artists.
+Constellations is a CAT development program initiated in response to the shifting expectations, knowledge and skill requirements of artists.
 Discursive and collegial in its approach, Constellations is brewed from consultation with artists and arts professionals.
 As the program generates there will be opportunity for experimenting with alternative structures for participants to develop new modes of teaching and learning to support individual and collaborative development.

 What’s cooking? #1_2021